close

 When are you supposed to use iodine tablets?

 In the event of a nuclear accident or conflict, residents are advised to take the tablet once the threat has been confirmed, either by radio, television or through the Alertswiss app.
-Do not take the tablets before the threat is confirmed.
+Along with the tablets, the government also advises those affected to remain indoors and hide in a cellar or shelter.
+While every resident over two months old should be issued with the tablets, they are only recommended for people who are under 45 years old - the group most at risk of thyroid cancer.

-While iodine tablets do offer protection from radioactive iodine - one of the byproducts of nuclear power - they do not protect against other radioactive material.
+While the tablets do offer protection from radioactive iodine - one of the byproducts of nuclear power - they do not protect against other radioactive material.
 Poisoning by Cesium-137 and Strontium-90 - two of the deadliest byproducts of a nuclear accident - is not prevented by iodine tablets.

 How likely is a nuclear incident in Switzerland?

 While this may seem quite doom and gloom, authorities made clear that the chances of a nuclear incident in Switzerland remain very low.
-Speaking to Swissinfo in 2019, the association of nuclear power station operators, swissnuclear, said, “Swiss nuclear power plants have been designed, built and regularly retrofitted in such a way that they can cope with severe accidents.”
+Speaking to Swissinfo in 2019, the association of nuclear power station operators, Swissnuclear, said, “Swiss nuclear power plants have been designed, built and regularly retrofitted in such a way that they can cope with severe accidents.”

 Swiss nuclear plants are heavily regulated and monitored by the government to ensure an accident remains unlikely.
-According to swissnuclear, “Thanks to multiple and independent safety systems, it is extremely unlikely that a serious accident will occur.”
+According to Swissnuclear, “Thanks to multiple and independent safety systems, it is extremely unlikely that a serious accident will occur.”

 Jan de Boer